pivotal/docs-tap/scc/ootb-supply-chain-testing.md

   hits the stage of testing the source code

-Below you'll find details about the new objects compared to Out of the Box Supply Chain Basic.
+Below you will find details about the new objects compared to Out of the Box Supply Chain Basic.